Rebecca L. Cann: Early life and education

 Rebecca Cann was born in 1951 and spent her childhood at Des Moines, Iowa, where she completed her elementary schooling.
 In a summer, just before she started high school, her family moved to San Francisco, California.
 In 1967 she entered an all-girl Catholic High School in California.
 She earned a Bachelor of Science (BS) degree with a major in genetics at University of California, Berkeley in 1972.
-She then worked at Cutter Laboratories at Berkeley for five years (1972-1977) after finishing college, where she worked on macaque serum proteins and learned the techniques for constructing phylogenetic tree, which would be pivotal for her later achievements.
-She continued at UC Berkeley for her doctorate in genetics under the supervision of Allan Wilson of the Department of Biochemistry, and graduated in 1982.
+She then worked at Cutter Laboratories at Berkeley for five years (1972-1977) after finishing college, where she worked on macaque serum proteins and learned the techniques for constructing phylogenetic trees, which would be pivotal for her later achievements.
+She continued at University of California, Berkeley for her doctorate in genetics under the supervision of Allan Wilson of the Department of Biochemistry, and graduated in 1982.
 She got a Postdoctoral Fellowship at Howard Hughes Medical Institute (HHMI) of the University of California, San Francisco (UCSF).
-She joined the faculty of the Department of Genetics, University of Hawaii at Honolulu in 1986.
+She joined the faculty of the Department of Genetics, University of Hawaiʻi at Mānoa in 1986.